MasumaJaffery/Enumerable/README.md

 ## Getting Started

 ### Prerequisites
-In order to run this project, you must have installed and configured the following tools in your local environment:
+In order to run this project, you must have installed and configured ruby in your local environment:
-- PowerShell as Admin
-- Ubuntu
-- Ruby Configurations

 ### Setup